Today, I’m going to be sharing with you the integrated strategy combo I apply to get and retain more clients from various platforms.

 Before you can get into integrated training nailed, you’ll want to gain the right expertise and credentials.

-With that being said, let’s get into some pointers on how to succeed as an integrated trainer.
+That said, let’s get into some pointers on how to succeed as an integrated trainer.

 What is Integrated Personal Training?